 Award-winning mystery writer Chuck Greaves teamed with veteran director Felix Alcala (ER, Breaking Bad, The Good Wife, Madam Secretary, etc.) to co-produce a TV pilot from Greaves’ original script.
 In “Badwater” the disappearance of a Native American schoolgirl triggers a clash of cultures between a small town’s corrupt old guard and a younger, diverse circle of newcomers intent on exposing the town’s long-buried secrets.
 Join us for a screening of the rough-cut “Badwater” pilot (59 minutes) followed by a Q&A about screenwriting, television production, and the challenges of filming in southwestern Colorado during the Covid-19 pandemic.
 Pay-what-you-can, or included in your festival pass.
 Center, Steddy Theater.

-Join us for a flight of pinot noir and a very special screening of the justly celebrated adaption of Raymond Chandler’s classic novel.
+Join us for a flight of four pinots and a very special screening of the justly celebrated adaption of Raymond Chandler’s classic novel.
 Private detective Philip Marlowe (Humphrey Bogart) is hired by a wealthy family and before the complex case is over, he’s seen murder, blackmail, and what might be love.
-Chandler’s core story, the peerless sexual innuendo between Bogart and Lauren Bacall (that somehow slipped past the censors) stack up in a classic that “holds out its hand for a right turn signal, then takes a left.”
-Pay What You Can, includes film and a flight of pinot noir.
+Pay-what-you-can, includes a flight of four pinot noirs, featuring Buckel Family Wines and two other celebrated vintages.
 Included in your festival pass.
-Center, Steddy Theater.

 access to all events, workshops, screenings, live theater, and panel discussions